QA-Shivam/LambdaTest_Certification/README.md

 3. Write new test cases in src/test/java/testcase by extending BaseTest.

-4. Run the test suite using your preferred test runner (e.g., Maven, TestNG, JUnit).
+4. Run the test suite using your preferred test runner (e.g., Maven, TestNG).